moonbuggy/docker-dnsmasq-updater/README.md

 Traefik labels.

-This scenario provides the easiest/laziest configuration route, with no specific Docker Dnsmasq Updater cofiguration required on containers.
+This scenario provides the easiest/laziest configuration route, with no specific Docker Dnsmasq Updater configuration required on containers.

 #### Redirecting 'www' subdomains
 The `--prepend_www` funtionality was added primarily for robustness.
 Sometimes